izikeros/blog/content/posts/notes/lean_startup_criticism.md

 However, there are some criticisms and challenges associated with the Lean Startup method, including:

 1. **Oversimplification**: Critics argue that the Lean Startup method can sometimes oversimplify the complexity of building a successful business.
-While it encourages rapid experimentation, it may not address all the intricacies and industry-specific nuances that startups may encounter.
+While it encourages rapid experimentation, it may not address all the details and industry-specific nuances that startups may encounter.

 2. **Overemphasis on MVP (Minimum Viable Product)**: Some argue that an overemphasis on building MVPs can lead to premature scaling or neglecting long-term vision and product quality.
 In some industries, especially those requiring substantial upfront investment or regulatory compliance, an MVP might not be appropriate.